yuhaowang2018/Image-classification-of-ultrahigh-carbon-steel-microstructures/README.md

-# Image texture of ultrahigh carbon steel microstructures
+# Image classification of ultrahigh carbon steel microstructures
 This repo contains two files: "image_crop.py" is used to remove the black bar at the bottom of the micrograph.
 The jupyter notebook is the main file doing analysis.

 In the notebook, the following tasks were performed: